Fauna of Belize: Reptiles

 The venomous snakes in Belize can be split into two families: the Viperidae, and the Elapidae.
 The Viperidae of Belize contains pit vipers such as rattlesnakes, lanceheads, and the cantils.
 Most of the venomous snakes in Belize are in this family.
-Some of the specific species found in Belize are the fer-de-lance, (Bothrops asper) which can grow up to 2.5 m (8 ft) in length, the eyelash viper (Bothriechis shlegelii), which can grow up to 1 m (3 ft), and the Neotropical rattlesnake (Crotalus durissus), with can reach a length of 1.5 m (5 ft).
+Some of the specific species found in Belize are the fer-de-lance, (Bothrops asper) which can grow up to 2.5 m (8 ft) in length, the eyelash viper (Bothriechis shlegelii), which can grow up to 1 m (3 ft), and the Neotropical rattlesnake (Crotalus durissus), which can reach a length of 1.5 m (5 ft).

 Both pit vipers (which are venomous) and boa constrictors (which are not) are usually ambush hunters that will remain hidden, laying in wait in a single general area, potentially up for several days, before striking a prey item that crosses their path with immense speed.
 There are only 3 species of the family Elapidae that are found in Belize, all of which are classified as different species of coral snakes.
-Coral snakes are often found in bright vivid patterns which represent a warning to potential predators or aggravators, also of which are known to be mimicked by the colubriod milk snakes as a form of Batesian mimicry.
+Coral snakes are often found in bright vivid patterns which represent a warning to potential predators or aggravators, also of which are known to be mimicked by the colubrid milk snakes as a form of Batesian mimicry.
 Coral snakes from Belize are typically small, rarely ever grow longer than 1 m (3 ft).
 However, their venom is known to be a very powerful neurotoxin.

 There are eight species of geckos that inhabit Belize.
 They are very small, harmless lizards, that can climb walls due to their big toes and claws that allow them to cling easily.
 This is why they are often found in homes of people in Belize, hanging on the walls.
 They are usually a length of 5–10 cm (2–4 in), not including the tail.
 The size of the tail can vary dramatically because of the gecko's ability to detach it and grow another.
 There is one species of gecko that can only be found in Belize, which is the Belize leaf-toed gecko.
 The world's smallest reptile, the Caribbean dwarf gecko, which on average is 4 cm (1.5 in) long, has also made its home in Belize.